 The NRC issued the draft Supplemental Environmental Impact Statement ("SEIS") for the Dewey-Burdock Project November 26, 2012.
 The public comment period has expired.
-The NRC will respond to any comments it received from other federal government agencies and the public, and then provide a final SEIS, which is expected in May 2013.
-The NRC is also preparing a Safety Evaluation Report ("SER"), which is scheduled to be final in March 2013.
+The NRC will respond to any comments it received from other federal government agencies and the public, and then provide a final SEIS, which is now expected in December 2013 or January 2014.
+The NRC also prepared a Safety Evaluation Report ("SER"), which was published in March 2013.

-The NRC provided its initial draft license to the Company for review and comment July 31, 2012.
-The Company provided comments and NRC issued a revised draft license January 4, 2013.
-The Company anticipates that NRC will issue a final revised license in March 2013, which will be effective when the SEIS is complete and the remaining ancillary permits are issued.
-They are expected to be obtained in 2013.
+The NRC provided its initial draft license to the Company for review and comment July 31, 2012 with several versions following.
+On March 19, 2013, the Company provided its concurrence to the NRC license conditions, which will become effective when the SEIS is completed and the license is issued 30-days after the Final SEIS is published.
+This and the other major permits from EPA and DENR allowing full operation of the mine are expected to be approved in 2013.

-In its March 1, 2013 update to the Atomic Safety and Licensing Board Panel the NRC Staff noted that their current best estimate of completing the Dewey-Burdock licensing process as shown below.
+In its November 1, 2013 update to the Atomic Safety and Licensing Board Panel the NRC Staff noted that their current best estimate of completing the Dewey-Burdock licensing process as shown below: